Mw3y/epfl-cs107-PokeMAN/CONCEPTION.md

 - Additional methods in `PokemonProperties` provide more information on the Pokémon's state.

 #### 🔄 Dynamic Pokémon loader
-Implemented the `PokemonDataLoader` class to dynamically load Pokémon on the fly by reading the Pokédex, a collection of XML files.
+Implemented the `PokemonDataLoader` class to dynamically load Pokémon on the fly by reading the Pokédex, a collection of XML files describing 493 available Pokémon.
 Consequently, the classes for Bulbasaur, Nidoqueen, and Latios have been deleted in favor of dynamically loaded Pokémon.

 The `PokemonDataLoader` uses data structures such as `PokemonMove` and `PokemonType` to represent loaded data.